dylanreed/dylan.blog/_drafts/2017-03-31-the-name-of-the-wind.md

 BUT OMFG THIS BOOK IS AWESOME!!

 I enjoyed so many small parts of this book.
 The descriptions of music and the way everything fits together.
 Even the way Rothuss handles dialect is amazing.

+[The Name of the Wind](https://www.amazon.com/gp/product/0756404746/ref=as_li_tl?ie=UTF8&tag=dylanreed06-20) deserves all of the praise it has received.
+This is how fantasy should be written, with a level of craftsmanship that is unmatched in modern fantasy.

-This is moving up the list of books that love.
+This is moving up the list of books that I love.
 I almost skipped ahead on the list and read the second one, but restrained myself.
 Now I have something to look forward too.

 Don't forget that you can support my writing efforts on [Patreon](https://www.patreon.com/dylanreed)